mdn/content/files/en-us/learn/html/multimedia_and_embedding/mozilla_splash_page/index.md

 Access the different images in the [originals](https://github.com/mdn/learning-area/tree/master/html/multimedia-and-embedding/mdn-splash-page-start/originals) directory and save them in the same way; you'll want to save them in a different directory for now, as you'll need to manipulate (some of) them using a graphics editor before they're ready to be used.

 Alternatively, you could use an online tool such as [Glitch](https://glitch.com/) to create your example.
-This would also be useful if you want to get it assessed, or ask for help — see the {{anch("Assessment or further help")}} section at the bottom of this page.
+This would also be useful if you want to get it assessed, or ask for help — see the [Assessment or further help](#assessment_or_further_help) section at the bottom of this page.

 > **Note:** The example HTML file contains quite a lot of CSS, to style the page.
 You don't need to touch the CSS, just the HTML inside the {{htmlelement("body")}} element — as long as you insert the correct markup, the styling will make it look correct.